Understanding Inclusions in GST Valuation: A Comprehensive Guide

 • Value of supply based on cost – the cost of supply and 10% markup

-• The value of supply is determined by using reasonable means.
+• The system determines the value of supply using reasonable means.
 These means will be consistent with general and principal provisions as per GST law.

 Here, it is also essential to understand the below situations: